LiliMeng/BQ_Amazon/README.md

 *I led a cross-functional team through the development process, which included designing and training the transformer model, optimizing for performance, and implementing a scalable deployment strategy.
 We also incorporated feedback loops to continuously improve the model based on user interactions.*

 *The new recommendation system resulted in a 40% increase in user engagement and a 25% boost in revenue from personalized recommendations.
 This ambitious project not only improved the user experience but also demonstrated our company’s commitment to innovation and excellence in a highly competitive market."*

+### 11. Learn and Be Curious

+**"Learn and Be Curious"** is one of Amazon’s leadership principles that highlights the importance of continuous learning and a desire to explore new possibilities.
+Amazon values individuals who are never satisfied with what they currently know and are always seeking to improve their knowledge and skills.
+This principle encourages employees to look for new ideas, stay informed about the latest trends, and be open to learning from both successes and failures.

+For a **senior machine learning applied scientist**, "Learn and Be Curious" means staying at the cutting edge of machine learning techniques, tools, and methodologies.
+It involves exploring new areas of research, experimenting with novel approaches, and constantly improving your understanding of the rapidly evolving field of machine learning.
+It also means being open to feedback and using it as a tool for growth.

+### How to Answer "Learn and Be Curious" Behavioral Questions in an Amazon Interview

+When asked behavioral questions related to "Learn and Be Curious," the interviewer is looking for examples where you have demonstrated a commitment to learning, a proactive approach to gaining new knowledge, and how your curiosity has led to improvements in your work or innovations within your team or organization.

+#### Using the STAR Method (Situation, Task, Action, Result):

+**1. Situation**: Describe a context where your curiosity or desire to learn led to a significant impact.
+   - Example: "In a previous role, I noticed that our machine learning models were becoming outdated and weren’t performing as well as newer models described in recent research papers."

+**2. Task**: Explain what you set out to learn or improve and why it was important.
+   - Example: "I wanted to ensure that our models remained competitive, so I took it upon myself to explore the latest advancements in deep learning, specifically focusing on transformer architectures that were proving to be very effective in similar domains."

+**3. Action**: Describe the specific steps you took to learn something new or explore a new area.
+   - Example: "I started by taking an online course on transformer models and attending relevant conferences to understand the latest research.
+I also reached out to experts in the field through professional networks and read extensively on the topic.
+I then applied this knowledge by experimenting with transformers on a smaller scale within our existing pipeline, comparing their performance with our current models."

+**4. Result**: Share the outcomes of your actions, ideally with quantifiable results.
+   - Example: "Through these efforts, I was able to successfully implement a transformer-based model that improved our system’s accuracy by 15%.
+This not only enhanced our product’s performance but also sparked interest in adopting these models across other projects in the company.
+Additionally, I shared my findings and learnings with the team, leading to broader adoption of these techniques."

+### Tips for Answering

+1. **Demonstrate Proactivity**: Show how you took the initiative to learn something new, rather than waiting for it to be assigned or prompted by others.

+2. **Highlight Continuous Learning**: Provide examples that show your commitment to ongoing learning, such as taking courses, attending workshops, reading industry literature, or experimenting with new technologies.

+3. **Link Learning to Impact**: Make sure to connect your curiosity and learning to tangible improvements or innovations in your work.
+Show how your pursuit of knowledge had a positive impact on your team or organization.

+4. **Show Openness to Feedback**: Include examples where learning from others or being curious about feedback led to personal or professional growth.

+5. **Be Specific**: Focus on specific examples where your curiosity led to new insights, innovations, or improvements in your work.

+### Example Behavioral Question and Answer

+**Question:** "Tell me about a time when your curiosity led you to learn something that made a significant impact on your work."

+**Answer:**

+*"In one of my previous projects, I noticed that our predictive models were underperforming compared to industry benchmarks.
+I was curious about how cutting-edge techniques like reinforcement learning could be applied to improve our model's performance, even though this wasn’t something we had explored before.*

+*I took the initiative to enroll in an advanced online course on reinforcement learning and spent my weekends experimenting with these techniques on smaller datasets.
+I also reached out to a few academic researchers who were active in this field to better understand the practical applications.
+After several weeks of learning and experimentation, I developed a new model that incorporated reinforcement learning elements.*

+*The result was a significant 20% improvement in our model’s accuracy, which led to better decision-making for our clients and opened up new business opportunities.
+I also shared my knowledge with the rest of the data science team, which sparked further innovations across other projects.
+This experience reinforced the importance of being curious and continuously learning in order to stay ahead in the fast-evolving field of machine learning."*